 - Reading your full manuscript.
 I will look at a sample chapter, which should be included with the proposal, up to 3,000 words.
 If you seek an editorial evaluation of your work, I can recommend other editors.

 - Story coaching or developmental editing.
 Book proposal consulting can quickly raise questions of whether the book should be structured or developed in a different way.
 Memoirists in particular may realize they don’t have a narrative arc that’s sufficient for securing interest.
-We can’t fix these kinds of deep problems during a one-hour proposal consult.
+We can’t wholly resolve such deep problems during a one-hour proposal consult.
 However, I can recommend another editor or coach to assist you.

 - Researching competitive or comparable titles.
 If I know of any titles or authors you should be aware of, I will bring them to your attention.
 But I don’t research the competitive market for you.